ogomez92/crossboard/README.md

 - `-m host[:port]`: Monitor clipboard and send text changes to the given peer (initiates outbound connection; server always runs).
 - `-addr host:port`: Listen address for incoming connections in monitor mode (default `:9876`).
 - `-sound path`: Path to a WAV file to play on copy (default `copy.wav`).
 - `-f`: Enable file transfers (in `-m` monitor mode).
-When enabled and the OS clipboard contains files, Crossboard streams a tar of the selection.
-On the receiver, the tar is extracted to a temporary folder and the resulting files/folders are placed on the system clipboard as a file selection.
+When enabled and the clipboard text looks like absolute file paths (Windows “Copy as path”, macOS Finder “Copy … as Pathname”, Linux file manager address bar or “Copy Location”), Crossboard tars those paths and streams them to the peer. `file://` URIs are also recognized.

 Notes:
-- Text is always treated as text; images and rich formats are not synchronized.
+- Text is always treated as text unless it looks like absolute paths and `-f` is enabled.
-- File transfer via `-f` is supported on macOS and Windows (Finder/Explorer file clipboards).
-On Linux, `-f` is ignored.
-- To avoid loops, received files are put on the destination file clipboard only (not mirrored back as text).
-  - Paste files into Finder (macOS) or Explorer (Windows) — not into text fields.
-The clipboard holds file references for paste actions in file managers.
+- The receiver extracts into an `inbox` folder next to the app binary, under a timestamped subfolder (e.g., `inbox/20250101-123456-abcd1234`).
+It auto-opens that folder in Finder/Explorer and plays the copy sound.
+The system clipboard is not modified.
+- This approach avoids platform-specific file clipboard APIs and avoids ping‑pong.

 ## Security